Ribin-Baby/Audio-Processing/README.md

 8. ## >>> `MFCC` ( Mel-frequency Cepstral Coefficients ) feature extraction
 * mel-scale comes from the fact that human ear is highly sensitive to small changes made in the low frequency components. mel-scale is almost linear for frequency below 1000 Hz, and logarithmic for frequency above 1000 Hz, thus following the same pattern as that of the human ear.
 * The [mel frequency cepstral coefficients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) (MFCCs) of a signal are a small set of features (usually about 10-20) which concisely describe the overall shape of a spectral envelope.
+* MFCC features are widely used in speech recognition problems.
+Speech is dictated by the way in which we use our oral anatomy to create each sound.
+Therefore, one way to uniquely identify a sound (independent of the speaker) is to create a mathematical representation that encodes the physical mechanics of spoken language.
+MFCC features are one approach to encoding this information.
 * In MFCC plot we have time in `X-axis` and `n` number of MFCC features  in `Y-axis` in our case it is `12` only.